Chapter 8 Introduction to the probabilistic programming language Stan

 , where lccdf

 stands for log complement of a cumulative distribution function.
 Once we add a lower boundary, the probability mass under half of the “regular” normal distribution should be one, that is, when we integrate from zero (rather than from minus infinity) to infinity.
-As discussed in Box 4.1, we need to normalize the PDF by dividing it by the difference of its CDF evaluated in the new boundaries (\(a = 0\) and \(b = \infty\) in our case):
+As discussed in online section A.2, we need to normalize the PDF by dividing it by the difference of its CDF evaluated in the new boundaries (\(a = 0\) and \(b = \infty\) in our case):

 This equation in log-space is: